 Northeastern is a large urban institution with many working professionals and families living nearby.
-Students living alongside these citizens are expected to be ambassadors of the University and represent Northeastern in a mature and respectful manner.
+Students living with these citizens are expected to be University ambassadors and represent Northeastern maturely and respectfully.
 Northeastern takes its relationship with neighboring communities very seriously.
 Guidelines for student behavior are clearly outlined in the Code of Student Conduct to ensure that student conduct does not adversely affect the educational mission of the University or its relationships with the surrounding community.

-The Residence Hall and Dining License agreement must be signed online by all students who will be living in University-sponsored housing.
+The Residence Hall and Dining License agreement must be signed online by all students who will be living in university-sponsored housing.
 Signing the Residence Hall and Dining License agreement indicates acknowledgement and acceptance of the terms set forth in this agreement.
 All students must conduct themselves in a manner consistent with the University's expectations.
 However, signing the agreement does not guarantee a space in University Housing.